-During the course of my review, I observed conditions and circumstances that may be improved.
-Below are findings noted for improvement, my recommendation for improvement and the Housing Authority's plan for corrective action.
+During the course of our review, we observed conditions and circumstances that may be improved.
+Below are findings noted for improvement, our recommendation for improvement and the Housing Authority's plan for corrective action.

 CURRENT YEAR MANAGEMENT LETTER COMMENTS

 There are no current year comments.